 2. Facebook Groups

 Find several Facebook Groups that has your ideal client in them.
-Keep this to a minmum because when we are in too many, you become inefficent.
+Keep this to a minimum because when we are in too many, you become inefficient.

 Ask the group this question: “What are you struggling with when it comes to [blank]?”
 That blank is your solution.